FAA Moves to Make DCA Helicopter Restrictions Permanent

 Key Takeaways:

-• The FAA issued an interim final rule to permanently restrict helicopter and powered-lift operations in specific airspace near Ronald Reagan Washington National Airport (DCA).
+• The FAA has implemented an interim final rule to permanently restrict helicopter and powered-lift operations in a designated airspace near Ronald Reagan Washington National Airport (DCA) over the Potomac River.

 See a mistake?
 Contact us.